aryang117/movieWatchList/README.md

   I had to use some 3rd Party APIs and Platforms to implement some required and optional functionalities of the app
    - [OMDB API](http://www.omdbapi.com/) - to get movie posters
    - [Firebase / Firebase Auth](https://firebase.google.com) - To implement Sign in functionality

-  ## Tools Used
-  Whilst working on this project, I used many different tools
-  - Visual Studio Code (My Main Editor)
-  - Windows Terminal (Main Terminal)
-  - Android Emulator (To debug the apps)

   ## Features Implemented